swr99ejo/data-management-plan/DMP/ACTRIS-DMP.md

 	- PANDORA instruments.
 -   LIDAR DIAL: Differential Absorption Lidar.

-All data are stored in the GRES database which is hosted by the French data center for atmospheric data AERIS.
+All data are stored in the GRES database which is hosted by the French data centre for atmospheric data, AERIS.

 #### The types and formats of data generated/collected